evangipson/Terminal/README.md

 - View all the commands for terminal_os using the `commands` command
 - Get help about any command using the `help` command
 - Change the terminal colors using the `color` command
-- See the contents of the current directory using the `list` command
+- See the contents of any directory using the `list` command
 - Change your current directory using the `change` command
 - View a file using the `view` command
 - Launch the file editor and edit a file using the `edit` command